sasus-dev/synapse-context-engine/README.md

 When a stimulus occurs, activation energy is injected into seed nodes and propagates outward with:

-- Decay factors
+- Decay factors (configurable, e.g., 0.8)
-- Thresholds
+- Activation thresholds (e.g., 0.3)
-- Depth limits
+- Depth limits (bounded traversal)

 Only meaningfully activated nodes participate in context synthesis.
 Global flooding is structurally prevented.